Operation Birke: Operation

-The first phase of the operation was started on 3 September 1944 after thr Finns had informed the Germans of their intentions.
+The first phase of the operation was started on 3 September 1944 after the Finns had informed the Germans of their intentions.
 Though the plan had called for two weeks for evacuations before the second phase, the Germans pressed ahead and started the second phase of the operation early on 4 September.
 20th Mountain Army managed to evacuate sizeable amount of the war material and get the withdrawal towards Norway well underway under the Operation Birke.

 Results

 Since the existing German stocks of nickel were deemed sufficient and new deposits had been located in Austria, the importance of holding Petsamo region or Finnish Lapland decreased considerably.
 At the same time, the logistical and military difficulties of defending Northern Finland were realised.
-Those factors made it possible for the Germans on 4 October 1944 to gain Hitler's approval for moving from Operation Birke to Operation Nordlicht (Operation Northern Light) and abandon Northern Finland and fortify to Lyngen, Norway.
+Those factors made it possible for the Germans on 4 October 1944 to gain Hitler's approval for moving from Operation Birke to Operation Nordlicht (Operation Northern Light) and abandon Northern Finland and fortify to Lyngen Municipality in Troms county, Norway.